uoftgasa/uoftgasa.github.io/markdown/index.md

 ## Graduate Program
 [**Table of Contents**](#table-of-contents)

 The graduate program is described in detail on the [department website](http://www.astro.utoronto.ca/academics/graduate-studies/current/program/).
 By default, students entering the program are in the 5-year direct entry PhD or 4-year PhD.
 The MSc degree is not typically used as a point of entry, but rather awarded to students who exit the direct entry program early having completed some of its requirements.

 ### Direct Entry vs Standard PhD

 The 'Direct Entry PhD' refers to the 5-year program in which most students are enrolled.
 Students attending UofT already in possession of a MSc will be entered into the 4-year 'Standard PhD' track.
-The sections below describe the direct entry PhD, but the requirements for the standard PhD are the same except that standard PhD students are not required to take any courses and complete the qualifying exams in their first year instead of their second.
+The sections below describe the direct entry PhD, but the requirements for the standard PhD are the same except that standard PhD students are expected to identify their not required to take any courses, and complete the qualifying exams in their first year instead of their second.

 ### AST1501Y and AST1500Y

 These two courses are the research component of the first year of the [direct entry](#direct-entry-vs-standard-phd) PhD program.
 Students must enrol in AST1501Y on [ACORN](acorn.utoronto.ca) in their first semester of the program, and the course continues until the end of the winter semester (the end of April).
 Students subsequently enrol in AST1500Y (also through [ACORN](acorn.utoronto.ca)) which takes them through until the end of August.
 Both courses are similar in both structure and requirements, but AST1500Y has a shorter timeline because students are expected to be more familiar with the department and will no longer have other [courses](#courses) or [teaching](#teaching) obligations.

+Both courses begin with the identification of a supervisor

 ### Courses